-Criminal record checks of an individual can only be performed with the written consent of the concerned individual.
-The police will only check following a request.
-Criminal record checks may be required as part of a job application.
-Similarly, vulnerable sector checks are required if you’re working with children or have unsupervised access to children.
+Criminal record checks are often required as part of a job application, whereas vulnerable sector checks are required if you’re working with children or have unsupervised access to children.
+Other vulnerable sectors include the elderly and the disabled.

-You can also make your request for a police check if you produce the right identifications and have a valid reason to do so.
-Therefore, if you’re living in British Columbia, you may need a police check for employment, as a volunteer, or for any other reason.
+Anyone can request a police check if they produce the right identifications and have a valid reason to do so.
+Therefore, if you’re living in British Columbia, you may need a police check for employment, as a volunteer, or for vetting employees.

 Other reasons that may require you to have a police check include the following: